kienkanne/Comp_DD/README.md

-# Computational tools for drug discovery
+# NexusMol: Computational tools for drug discovery

 ## Introduction

 Current package version: `1.5.0`.

-This repository runs end-to-end molecular docking workflows from a unified YAML config file.
+This repository runs end-to-end computational workflows for drug discovery using YAML config files.
 It currently supports:

 - AutoDock Vina
 - DOCK6
 - Validation workflows for Vina and DOCK6
+- Receptors and ligands fetching from RCSB.org

 The pipeline prepares the receptor, resolves or prepares ligands, docks ligands in parallel with GNU parallel, copies selected outputs to a results folder, and writes a docking summary CSV sorted by the best pose score.